staruser143/dash-app/comparison.md

  * Job Orchestration: Allows you to schedule, monitor, and orchestrate complex ETL workflows, including dependencies between jobs.
  * Machine Learning Transforms: Offers ML-based transforms (e.g., FindMatches for deduplication) to prepare data.
  * Flexibility and Customization: Highly customizable for complex data pipelines and unique data processing logic.

+**Pricing Model**:
-Pricing Model: You pay for the time your ETL jobs, crawlers, and development endpoints run, billed by the second.
+You pay for the time your ETL jobs, crawlers, and development endpoints run, billed by the second.
 Data Catalog storage and access also have charges.
 This can be more expensive for simple direct transfers but offers more power for complex scenarios.

-Comparison for Salesforce to S3 Requirement
+### Comparison for Salesforce to S3 Requirement
 | Feature | AWS AppFlow | AWS Glue |
 |---|---|---|
 | Primary Use Case | SaaS-to-AWS data integration, simple transfers | Complex ETL, data preparation, data warehousing, data lake pipelines |